cmszip/DATA601-Project1-Regression/README.md

 <img src = '../Images/BMWBanner.jpg' width = 850/>

-# Automating the Start of an Automobile Startup: <br>Predicting the Price of a Car Based on its Features
+# Carbuying Made Easy: <br>Predicting the Price of a Car Based on its Features
 <b>by Clifton Saul</b>

 ## Project Overview & Background